 Most listings are in the $40's per square foot per year.
-The Centreville submarket is seeing a a rise in rates.
-In the last 3 months, the median rate rose $3 per sqft per year.
-That's a 8% increase in rent.
+The Centreville submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate increased $42 per sqft per year.

-Compared to the rest of the Washington D.C. market, the Centreville region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Washington D.C. market, the Centreville submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 6 listings have been made available, which means office spaces might be leasing quickly.
+In the last 90 days, 2 listings have come on the market, which means new availabilities are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
+About 300% of the available space in the Centreville are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.